How to Lead a Remote Team: The Complete Guide

 • Symmetrical access to information.
 Minutes, priorities, and decisions should not depend on physical presence.

 • Inclusive informal moments.
-If a team lunch takes place at the office, also plan formats where remote colleagues can participate in ways other than as spectators.
+If a team lunch takes place in the office, also plan formats where remote colleagues can exist other than as spectators.

 Ground rule: if important information circulates better in the hallway than in your tools, your hybrid culture is already unbalanced.